iotaledger/tips/text/0000-signed-transaction-payload/0000-signed-transaction-payload.md

 ### Serialized Layout

-A <i>Signed Transaction</i> payload is made up of two parts:
+A <i>Transaction Payload</i> payload is made up of two parts:
-1. The <i>Unsigned Transaction</i> part which contains the inputs, outputs and an optional embedded payload.
+1. The <i>The Transaction Essence</i> part which contains the inputs, outputs and an optional embedded payload.
-2. The <i>Unlock Blocks</i> which unlock the <i>Unsigned Transaction</i>'s inputs.
-In case the unlock block contains a signature, it signs the entire <i>Unsigned Transaction</i> part.
+2. The <i>Unlock Blocks</i> which unlock the <i>Transaction Essence</i>'s inputs.
+In case the unlock block contains a signature, it signs the entire <i>Transaction Essence</i> part.

 All values are serialized in little-endian encoding.
 The serialized form of the transaction is deterministic, meaning the same logical transaction always results in the same serialized byte sequence.

-Following table structure describes the entirety of a <i>Signed Transaction</i> payload's serialized form:
+Following table structure describes the entirety of a <i>Transaction Payload</i>'s serialized form:
 * [Data Type Notation](https://github.com/GalRogozinski/protocol-rfcs/blob/message/text/0017-message/0017-message.md#data-types)
 * <details>
     <summary>Subschema Notation</summary>